tony831993/flycsv/README.md

     This is frontend for the flycsv application, developed in Angular 16.0

     There is single module app.module (root module) in the application.
         a.
 Login Component - Used by user to login in the application (username: admin, password: admin)

         b.
 Home Component -
-        * After successfull login the user will land on the home component.
+            * After successful login the user will land on the home component.
 Where user can upload a csv file (Sample file: ./employees.csv)
             * Once the user selects the csv file.
 The data will be rendered on the same page where user can sort / filter the data by columns Employee ID, First Name, Last Name & Salary.
             * User can view the records and can do two actions Save and Reset.
                 Save - Will save the records to employee data for the logged in user.
                 Reset - Will reset the uploaded csv and its data.

         c.
 Records - This components is used to list the employee data saved by a user.
 User can sort / filter the data by columns Employee ID, First Name, Last Name & Salary.

     Application contains 3 routes:
         * /login